Geronimo Allison: 2016 season

 After going undrafted in the 2016 NFL draft, Allison signed with the Green Bay Packers on May 6, 2016.
+On September 3, he was released by the Packers during final team cuts, but was re-signed to the Packers' practice squad two days later.

-On September 3, 2016, Allison was released by the Packers during final team cuts, but re-signed to the Packers' practice squad two days later.
-On October 24, 2016, he was promoted from the practice squad to the active roster.
-Allison made his NFL debut against the Atlanta Falcons in Week 8.
+On October 24, Allison was promoted from the practice squad to the active roster.
+He made his NFL debut against the Atlanta Falcons in Week 8.
 His first career NFL reception came as a four-yard touchdown from Aaron Rodgers in the second quarter.
 Allison finished the narrow 33–32 road loss with two receptions for 21 yards and the aforementioned touchdown.

-Allison finished his rookie year with 12 receptions for 202 yards and two touchdowns in ten games and two starts.
+Allison finished his rookie year with 12 receptions for 202 yards and two touchdowns in 19 games and two starts.
 In the postseason, Allison had five receptions for 65 yards before the Packers lost on the road to the Falcons in the NFC Championship Game by a score of 44–21.